 The Shakespeare Festival at Tulane

-Founded in 1993, The Shakespeare Festival at Tulane is professional theater company in residence at Tulane University.
-The Festival's dual mission is to educate and to entertain with a focus upon the works of William Shakespeare.
-Through an annual season of plays, arts-in-education outreach programming, and the training of students and teachers, The Shakesepare Festival at Tulane uses the works of Shakespeare to serve New Orleans and the south Gulf state region.
+Founded in 1993, The Shakespeare Festival at Tulane is professional theatre company in residence at Tulane University in New Orleans, Louisiana.
+The Festival's dual mission is to educate and to entertain, with a focus upon the works of William Shakespeare.
+Through an annual season of plays, arts-in-education outreach programming, and the training of students and teachers, this professional theatre uses the works of Shakespeare to serve New Orleans and the south Gulf state region.
+In its first twenty years, the Festival has reached over 66,000 theatergoers with its summer performances.
+Productions are fully professional, performed in conjunction with Actors’ Equity Association.
 Of equal importance to the Festival is its mission to educate.
-The Festival offers an Institute on Teaching Shakespeare called Shakespeare on the Road, which is a touring "informance" that includes excerpts from more than ten of Shakespeare’s plays and an annual professional production for the schools.
-This is performed as a field trip opportunity for 3,000-5,000 middle- and high-school students.
-These performances are often the only opportunity these students have to see full-length, live professional theater.
+The Festival offers an Institute on Teaching Shakespeare, Shakespeare on the Road, a touring "informance" that includes excerpts from more than 10 of Shakespeare’s plays and the Annual Production for the Schools; a full professional staging of one of Shakespeare’s plays.
+This is performed as a field trip opportunity for 3000-5000 middle and high school students.
+Play-specific resource materials are provided to each school and students are invited to stay after the show and have a TalkBack session with the actors and director.
+These performances are often the only opportunity these students have to see full-length live professional theatre.
 No other such program is available to students in Louisiana and schools return year after year.
-As the Festival enters its twentieth season, the staff and board of directors take great pride in continuing to serve the community with this unique cultural resource.
+As the Festival enters its twenty-first season, the staff and Board of Directors take great pride in continuing to serve the community with this unique cultural resource.